 Because Six Generations are Too Many

-Susan has CMT and comes from a family with six generations of CMT.
-She has watched her grandmother, mother, aunts and uncles as their bodies deteriorated with time.
-She knew that weak, bony hands ran in her family and that running and physical strength did not.
-But she didn’t know why until her mother told her about their family’s devastating legacy at age 16.
+Susan Ruediger comes from a family with six generations of CMT.
+She has watched her grandmother, mother, aunts and uncles physically deteriorate over time.
+She knew that weak, bony hands ran in her family, but that running and physical strength did not.
+She didn’t know why until her mother told her at age 16 about the Ruediger family’s devastating CMT legacy.

 When Susan and her husband started thinking about starting a family, they knew she had a 50% chance of passing CMT on to her children.
-When she delivered her first child, she knew something had to change.
-Susan was not going to allow the physical pain and emotional turmoil of CMT to continue for another generation.
-She knew she had to find a way to stop this disease.
+When she delivered her first child, Susan was not going to allow the physical pain and emotional turmoil of CMT to continue for another generation.
+She knew something had to change.

 Because One Generation is Too Many